 Colorado Springs Criminal Defense Lawyer

 Criminal charges can threaten your freedom and future.
 Whenever you or a loved one has been accused of a crime, you need strong defense representation to protect your rights and fight the charges.
-You need a Colorado Springs criminal defense lawyer at Shimon Kohn, P.C.
+You need a Colorado Springs criminal defense lawyer at The Kohn Law Firm.

-As dedicated advocates for the accused, the attorneys at Shimon Kohn, P.C. have extensive experience defending clients against a range of criminal charges.
+As dedicated advocates for the accused, the attorneys at The Kohn Law Firm have extensive experience defending clients against a range of criminal charges.
 We know how to build and present the strongest possible defense at every phase of a criminal case, and we will use our skills, resources and insight to: